Use of What-if Scenarios to Help Explain Artificial Intelligence Models for Neonatal Health: Related Work

 \subsection{Interpretable ML}

-Interpretability is a branch of ML that aims to enhance the transparency, reliability, and trust patients and doctors will place in an intelligent system.
+Interpretability is increasingly an important goal in ML research.
+It aims to enhance the transparency, reliability, so that patients and doctors will place more trust in an intelligent system.
 Molnar has provided an overview of interpretability in ML \cite{molnar2020interpretable}.
 Two common ways of achieving interpretability are either by making the model directly interpretable or by providing explanations of the model's decisions.
 The quality of an explanation is often difficult to evaluate.
 A position paper by Doshi-Velez and Kim \cite{doshi2017towards} makes suggestions on classifying and evaluating interpretations provided by ML models.
 One specific way of achieving interpretability is by providing CEs of a particular example.
 For a binary classification problem, a CE of a specific prediction for an instance is a real or hypothetical scenario where some attributes of the instance would be altered to reach the opposite prediction.
 CEs can provide insight into what features are more likely associated with a specific outcome.
 They can also be used for designing interventions if they are actionable.
 For example, for a certain disease, the model can suggest that if the patient were 20 years younger, he or she would not face a specific outcome.
 However, that explanation is not actionable as a person cannot change his or her age.
-In contrast, a person can change their food intake patterns and risk of insulin resistance.
+In contrast, a person can change their food intake patterns and thereby decrease the risk of developing insulin resistance.
 Accuracy, distance, and sparsity are some of the metrics that can be used when evaluating CEs.
 Accuracy is evaluated by whether the counterfactual example is classified as the opposite class.
 Distance can be measured with Euclidean distance on the normalized feature set.
 Finally, the sparsity is the number of features that need to be changed to convert the original outcome to a counterfactual outcome.
-Brughmans et al. \cite{brughmans2023nice} provide the nearest instance to CE whereas Mothilal et al. \cite{mothilal2020explaining} use gradient descent to find optimal CE based on diversity, sparsity, actionability, and proximity.
+Brughmans et al. \cite{brughmans2023nice} provide the nearest instance to CE, whereas Mothilal et al. \cite{mothilal2020explaining} use gradient descent to find optimal CE based on diversity, sparsity, actionability, and proximity.